-- a) Diago potient in paci - a) Place patient in position of comfort. - b) Assess and treat for shock, if indicated. - c) Constantly monitor airway and reassess vital signs every 5 minutes. - d) Initiate IV LR KVO. - e) Verify presence of pulse. - f) If no pulse present, treat as pulseless VF/VT. - g) If patient is hemodynamically unstable with a ventricular rate greater than 150, prepare for immediate cardioversion. - h) If patient is hemodynamically stable, identify rhythm and proceed to appropriate algorithm.
+- a) Place patient in position of comfort. - b) Assess and treat for shock, if indicated. - c) Constantly monitor airway and reassess vital signs every 5 minutes.

+- d) Initiate IV LR KVO. - e) Verify presence of pulse. - f) If no pulse present, treat as pulseless VF/VT - g) If patient is hemodynamically unstable with a ventricular rate greater than 150, prepare for immediate cardioversion. - h) If patient is hemodynamically stable, identify rhythm and proceed to appropriate algorithm.

-- i) Place patient in position of comfort. - j) Assess and treat for shock, if indicated. - k) Constantly monitor airway and reassess vital signs every 5 minutes.
+- Place patient in position of comfort. - j) Assess and treat for shock, if indicated. - k) Constantly monitor airway and reassess vital signs every 5 minutes.